Sen. Devin LeMahieu unveils flat tax proposal, Gov. Tony Evers remains opposed

-The top Senate Republican's proposal comes amid projections of a nearly $7 billion state surplus, which leaders on both sides of the aisle want to put toward tax cuts in the upcoming 2023-25 biennial budget process.
-In addition to cutting taxes for the middle class, Evers, who is likely to veto a flat tax, also wants to use a portion of the surplus to boost public education funding and provide local governments more state aid through Wisconsin's shared revenue program.
+Senate Majority Leader Devin LeMahieu’s proposal comes amid projections of a nearly $7 billion state surplus, which leaders on both sides of the aisle want to put toward tax cuts in the upcoming 2023-25 biennial budget.
+In addition to cutting taxes for the middle class, Evers also wants to use a portion of the surplus to boost funding for public education and local government services.

-Under LeMaheiu's proposal, all four of Wisconsin's income tax brackets would begin phasing down in 2023 until the state reaches a flat 3.25% income tax for all earners in 2026.
-The shift would cost just shy of $5 billion over the first two years, according to LeMahieu's office.
+Under LeMaheiu’s proposal, all four of Wisconsin’s income tax brackets would begin phasing down this year until the state reaches a flat 3.25% income tax for all earners in 2026.
+The shift would reduce revenues by just shy of $5 billion over the first two years, according to LeMahieu’s office.

 In a co-sponsorship memo for the proposal written by LeMahieu and Rep. Rob Brooks, R-Saukville, the lawmakers describe Wisconsin’s current tax code as “uncompetitive and mediocre.”